aaronxxie/Customer-Experience-Analysis/README.md

 Aaron Xie
 ___
 ## The Problem
 Customer rating is a crucial metric to show how satisfied customers are with a business.
 Therefore, this project examinates the relationship between customer rating and the shipping features.
-What are the potential drawbacks of low customer ratings?
+What are the potential drawbacks of the low customer ratings?

 ### The Questions
 Shipping performance: